 Marketing planning is important and following the marketing plan is often a guarantee for success.
-The existence of a marketing plan presumes that a preliminary research of the opportunities, customers, competitors and markets has been made, as well as that the risks have been minimised, all of which is useful.
+The existence of a marketing plan presumes that preliminary research of the opportunities, customers, competitors, and markets has been made, as well as that the risks have been minimized, all of which is useful.

 In reality, though, the situation is quite different - most of the companies (both large and small) do not have marketing plans - they don't bother with this "inconvenience" and rely on improvisation.
-They choose to function in a chaotic way and to hire different agencies for each of their advertising campaigns.
+They choose to function chaotically and to hire different agencies for each of their advertising campaigns.
 They also choose not to invest in additional staff, know-how, time, etc.

 The businesses which still choose to allocate resources on the making of a marketing plan, often ignore that plan later in the work process.
 Something unexpected comes up, they delay the next step for "later" without any real reason for that or they simply think that there is no point in following the marketing plan.
 The company continues to function without a strategy for the future.

-What can you do in order to have a perfect marketing plan - detailed and highly useful?
+What can you do to have a perfect marketing plan - detailed and highly useful?
 You will find several practical ideas about that in the list below.

 1.Make a marketing plan!
-By this we mean that it is commendable to reach the decision that you need to have such a plan.
-Take into account the history of the company up to this point - its advantages, weaknesses and goals.
+By this, we mean that it is commendable to reach the decision that you need to have such a plan.
+Take into account the history of the company up to this point - its advantages, weaknesses, and goals.
 Write them down.
 Break them down into subsections.
 You are bound to come up with ideas about the future, the work process, the marketing, etc., - write them down too.
-Very soon you will realise how useful this process and its results are.
+Very soon you will realize how useful this process and its results are.

 Think unconventionally about your customers.
 Don't think about what you can offer them - think about what they want.
 Who are they?
 How do they think?
 What jobs do they have?
 How old are they?
 Where do they live?
 What media do they use?
 Are they influenced by advertising at all?
 What kind of advertising?
 There are countless questions, finding answers to them could be the first stage of the marketing plan.